 \subsection{Linear limit}

-It is useful to first consider the linear theory of wave-packet of the HN model, as it provides a reference for understanding its nonlinear limit.
-Starting from the PDE of motion [Eq.~\eqref{eq:pde_of_motion}], its linear limit is obtained setting $\alpha = 0$.
-In this limit, the solution of Eq.~\eqref{eq:pde_of_motion} can be obtained explicitly, yielding
+It is useful to first consider the linear theory of wave-packets of the HN model, as it provides a reference for understanding its nonlinear counterpart.
+Starting from the PDE of motion [Eq.~\eqref{eq:pde_of_motion}], the linear limit is obtained, for example by setting $\alpha = 0$.
+In this limit, the solution of Eq.~\eqref{eq:pde_of_motion} can be obtained explicitly, yielding~\cite{GS2018,LW2022,JMAFS2026}